 We are part of the Local Government Pension Scheme (LGPS) which provides pension benefits to eligible public sector workers.
-This includes those employed by councils, universities, colleges, academies, charities and private companies who deliver public services.
+This includes those employed by:

-- Investment assets of the fund: £4.6 billion
+- investment assets of the fund: £5.9 billion

 In the LGPS, benefits are guaranteed and set out by government regulations.
 The level of pension benefits payable to a member is linked primarily to that member’s pay and length of time in the scheme.

-Derbyshire County Council is the administering authority of the pension fund.
-The responsibilities of the administering authority include liaising with stakeholders, collecting and investing contributions, maintaining member records and paying pension benefits.
+Derbyshire County Council is the administering authority of the Fund.
+The responsibilities of the administering authority include:

 The responsibility for making decisions about the functions of the administering authority is delegated to the council’s Pensions and Investments Committee.

 Derbyshire Pension Board also assists the council with pension fund governance and administration matters.

 The board includes scheme member and employer representatives.